BioData-Club/programming-fundamentals/_episodes/02-loop.md

 word on a line of its own.

 ~~~
-word = 'lead'
+word = 'eggs'
 ~~~
 {: .language-python}

 In Python, a string is basically an ordered collection of characters, and every character has a unique number associated with it -- its index.
 This means that we can access characters in a string using their indices.
-For example, we can get the first character of the word `'lead'`, by using `word[0]`.
+For example, we can get the first character of the word `'eggs'`, by using `word[0]`.
 One way to print each character is to use four `print` statements:

 ~~~